craic/pi_power/README.md

 # pi_power

-**As of 09/23/2016 this is incomplete - I'm trying to get it finished - please check back soon**
+**As of 09/23/2016 this is incomplete - I'm trying to get it finished but please don't go building a version of it until it's ready - please check back soon**

 The [Raspberry Pi](https://www.raspberrypi.org/) is a low cost, single board computer with reasonable performance and relatively low power consumption, typically a version of the Linux operating system, often [Raspbian](https://www.raspberrypi.org/downloads/raspbian/).